Filmstrip: Technology

 A filmstrip is a spool of 35 mm positive film containing a series of images (often thirty-two to sixty-four) in sequential order.
 Filmstrips could be inserted either vertically or horizontally, depending on the manufacturer, in front of the projector aperture.
 With vertically oriented strips, the frame size is roughly the same as a 35mm movie film projector.
 Horizontally oriented strips are roughly the same size as a 35mm still camera.
 Two frames of a vertical filmstrip take up roughly the same amount of space as a single frame on the horizontal.
-Including its guard band, a vertical filmstrip could contain up to 64 images, while a horizontal oriented strip usually contained 32 images.
-This is based on the equivalent of a 25 exposure length of 35mm still camera film.
 Many projectors were equipped to show both formats.

 Early celluloid filmstrips were susceptible to combusting like all nitrate-based film.
 Furthermore, unlike conventional film stock, individual frames of this kind of film allow projecting for a relatively extended period of time without being damaged by the projector's light source.

 Filmstrips (which often came with an instructor's guide) could be used for either self-paced learning or group presentations.
 They could be projected onto a wall or conventional screen, or displayed by personal viewing units that contained mirrors and lower-wattage lamps for up-close viewing by one or two people.

 Filmstrips could be captioned with text, accompanied by a script, or accompanied by a record or tape recording containing narration and, often, musical segments or sound effects.
 Recordings would contain tones to signal the projectionist to advance the filmstrip to the next frame.
 Later technical improvements allowed higher-end projectors to advance the film automatically through the use of inaudible recorded tones.
-School children in the 1960s and 1970s found the displays a welcomed treat and now remember them fondly.